A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Modeling, Mode Analysis, and Architecture Design of BD-RIS

 where

 Similarly, $\mathbf{Y}_I$ is symmetric containing nonzero entries only on the main diagonal, the first $q$ rows, and the first $q$ columns.
-When $q=1$, the matrix in (\ref{eq:stem}) boils down to the arrowhead matrix, and thus stem-connected BD-RIS includes the arrowhead tree-connected BD-RIS as a special case. \end{itemize} It is worth noting that, similar to tree- and forest-connected architectures, for a lossless network with band- and stem-connected architectures, its impedance matrix $\mathbf{Z}_I$ and scattering matrices $\mathbf{\Theta}$ will both be full matrices.
+When $q=1$, the matrix in (\ref{eq:stem}) boils down to the arrowhead matrix, and thus stem-connected BD-RIS includes the arrowhead tree-connected BD-RIS as a special case. \end{itemize} It is worth noting that, similar to tree- and forest-connected architectures, for a lossless network with band- and stem-connected architectures, its impedance matrix $\mathbf{Z}_I$ and scattering matrices $\mathbf{\Theta}$ will both be full matrices\footnote{Note that all the reciprocal architectures we talk about are explicitly described by the admittance parameter, instead of the scattering parameter.
+For example, the band-connected architecture has a band admittance matrix, where each nonzero entry in the off-diagonal indicates two ports are connected.
+However, the resulting scattering matrix will not be a band matrix, but instead a full matrix.
+This is also physically correct since a band-connected architecture essentially makes all the ports connected to each other, such that all entries in the scattering matrix can contribute to the wave scattering.}.
 Therefore, $\mathbf{Y}_I$ should be used to accurately reflect the constraint of these two architectures.